PropTechTools/PTT-API-Solutions/README.md

-# PTT-API-Solutions
+# PTT API-Solutions
-End user manual for using the ptt api solutions
+End user manual for using the PTT API-Solutions

-The "Macrolage" module enables the creation of a meaningful macro position description including all relevant and current economic and statistical key figures.
+The "Macrolage" module enables the processing request of a meaningful macro location description including all relevant and current economic and statistical key figures for any desired municipality in Germany.

 ## PTT API: Macrolage

-### 1) `D`eveloping and `T`sting `E`nvironment (DTE)
+### 1) `D`eveloping and `T`esting `E`nvironment (DTE)

-**Attention:** The used user and api-key belong to a test acount and is limited to 5 cities in germany.
+**Attention:** The user and api-key shown below belong to a test account whose request range is limited to five municipalities only.
 <br/>
 <br/>
 **Test-User:** test.user@proptechtools.de